 In the UK, house prices have shrugged off both the credit crunch and the longest recession on record.
-After a blip in 2007, house prices in many areas of the country are at record levels.
+After a blip in 2007-08, house prices are at record levels.
 It means that UK house prices are relatively very expensive; UK house price to earning ratios are amongst the highest in the developed world.
-Unfortunately, there are many problems with expensive house prices – it creates a nation of winners and losers and rising wealth/income inequality- with the unpropertied facing higher housing costs and a decline in living standards.
+Unfortunately, there are many problems with expensive house prices – it creates a nation of winners and losers – between those who own a house and those who are renting.
+There has been a sharp rise in wealth/income inequality- with the unpropertied facing higher housing costs and a decline in living standards.
 High house prices also threaten geographical mobility and have led to labour shortages in housing hotspots like London.

 Readers Question: What advantages and disadvantages do high house prices create for the economy as a whole?

 - House prices are rising at an unsustainable level.
 According to an Economist survey of global house prices, UK house prices are still 31% overvalued.
 The house price-to-rent ratio still outstrips its long-term average by nearly a third.

 Ratio of house prices to earnings for first-time buyers

 This Lorenz curve shows inequality of wealth.
 The poorest 36%of households have zero property wealth.
 The top 10% of property owners own nearly 50% of property wealth

 - Wealth/ income inequality.
 Rising house prices are good for those who own a house (often the older generation) It is bad news for those trying to get on the property ladder.
 It means that first time buyers have to devote a high % of their income to saving for a deposit and paying a mortgage.
 Alternatively, those who cannot afford to buy a house are left to rent.
 But, due to supply shortages, renting is often very expensive.
 Also, it means those who rent, will face greater poverty in their retirement when they have to continue paying rent.